aseldawy/CS167/Labs/Lab6/CS167-Lab6.md

 2. Import your project into IntelliJ IDEA in the same way you did in previous labs and make sure it compiles.

-3. In your `pom.xml` replace the properties section with the following configuration in `pom.xml`:
+3. In your `pom.xml` replace the properties and depdendencies sections with the following configurations:

 ```xml
   <properties>